-Trees located along streets have to contend and survive in a unique environment that includes compact soils; temperature swings; limited soils; height restrictions; and the use of salts and other road and vehicular pollutants.
+Trees located along streets have to contend and survive in a unique environment that includes compact temperature soils; swings; limited soils; restrictions; height and the use of salts other road and and vehicular pollutants.
 To ensure their health, specific construction practices and tree varieties should be utilized including:

-- Salt and compacted soil tolerant species - Variety of tree species to prevent significant loss due to disease (i.e. chestnut blight, emerald ash borer, Dutch elm disease, etc.) - Maximize size of tree pits to ensure adequate growth of root structure (1-2 cubic feet of soil volume per square foot of crown area spread), w h i c h c a n b e incorporated in green
+- Salt and compacted soil tolerant species

+- Variety of tree species to prevent significant loss due to disease (i.e. chestnut blight, emerald ash borer, Dutch elm disease, etc.)

+- Maximize size of tree pits to ensure